-According to Occupational Care South Africa (OCSA), absenteeism costs the South African economy around R12 - R16 billion per year.
+According to Occupational Care South Africa (OCSA), absenteeism costs the South African economy around R12 - R16 billion per year, and the Human Capital Review estimates it to be an even higher R19,144 billion annually.
 This equates to around 15% of employees being absent on any given day.
 When one looks at it this way, one can understand why absenteeism is possibly the single most expensive problem affecting business both locally and internationally.
 Some researchers estimate that South African businesses are losing as much as 17% of their payroll every year due to absenteeism.
 In the current economic climate, what business can afford that?

 - 14.1% of the total sick absenteeism incidents in corporate South Africa are related to influenza;

-- 6.09% of the total sick leave incidents relate to gastroenteritis every year;
+- 6.09% of the total sick leave incidents related to gastroenteritis every year;

 Dr Peter Barratt, Initial Washroom Hygiene comments “Hand hygiene is really the key to mitigating the risks when it comes to the spread of germs in all offices.
 Poor hand hygiene is the major cause for the spread of common office illnesses such as colds, flu and Norovirus.
 Businesses need to ensure they have the right facilities in place to promote good hand hygiene across the company.
 This includes good quality soap from dispensers, hand drying equipment and hand sanitiser stations.”

-Poor hand hygiene is a major contributor to absenteeism because 80% of infectious diseases are transmitted by touch (Bean, B., Moore, B. M., & Sterner.
-(1982).
-Survival of influenza viruses on environmental surfaces.
-Journal of Infectious Diseases, 146 (1), 47-51) and cold and flu virus can stay alive for up to three hours on hands, and 48 hours on hard surfaces.
+Poor hand hygiene is a major contributor to absenteeism because 80% of infectious diseases are transmitted by touch and cold and flu virus can stay alive for up to three hours on hands, and 48 hours on hard surfaces.
 So as colleagues wander around the office, coughing and sneezing, they are turning your office into a fertile breeding ground for infectious illnesses.

-If the average medium sized South African company is losing up to 750 days a year to absenteeism, how does YOUR company measure up?
+If the average medium-sized South African company is losing up 400 - 750 days a year to absenteeism, how does YOUR company measure up?